Clockknight/Clockknight.github.io/homebrew/Monk_Paths.md

 #### Boulder's Path

-P: All Attacks are now Slow.
+P: All of your Attacks are now Slow.

-P:
+P: You are unaffected by Crippling effects.

+2+: _Quick_ Challenge target in one Ability.
+Reduce their Damage Resistance by the result.

+5+: _Quick_ Charge at target.
+Land a guaranteed Attack on them.

+7+: _Slow_ Attack target.
+Ignore any Damage Resistance.

-#### Manyspear Path
+#### Path of the Manyspear

-P: Whenever you Declare an Attack, add another
+P: Whenever you Declare an Attack, Queue another Attack at a valid target.

-2+:

-4+:

-7+:
+2+: _Quick_ Until your next Preparation Phase: After an Attack Hits the target, roll the Damage dice again.
+Treat the sum of these rolls as a separate instance of damage.

+4+:  _Slow_ Declare two additional _Slow_ Attacks.

+7+: _Quick_ Until your next Preparation Phase: Whenever you Declare an Attack, Queue another Attack at a valid target.
+This effect is in addition to other instances of this Action, and in addition to Manyspear Path's passive.

-10+: *Focus*[^1] Ignore the results of your Ki Dice, including the one spent to use this Action.
+10+: _Focus_[^1] Ignore the results of your Ki Dice, including the one spent to use this Action.
 Treat each of them as though they were a 9.

-#### Scar Bearer Path
+#### Path of the Scar Bearer

-P: Increase your Damage Resistance by your highest Ability Bonus
+P: Increase your Damage Resistance by your highest Ability Bonus.

+0+: _Quick_ Gain a number stacks of Grit[^5] equal to one third of the dice used to use this Action, rounded up.

+4+: _Concentration_ Unobstructed Enemy is Goaded[^4].

+7+: _Lingering_ Each time you are Hit, immediately Hit them.

-#### Mistdancer Path
+#### Path of the Mistdancer

-P: At the end of Each Preparation Phase, gain one point of Elusive[^2]
+P: At the end of Each Preparation Phase, gain one point of Elusive[^2].

-2+: _Instantaneous_ Move to a space neighboring an Unobstructed[^3] Ally.
+2+: _Reactive_ Move to a space neighboring an Unobstructed[^3] target.
+Restore their health equal to an Ability Bonus.
+Gain one point of Elusive.

-9+:
+5+: _Reactive_ Challenge a target's Dexterity.
+If you win, Stun them.

+9+: _Lingering_ Whenever target would be attacked, you take the damage instead.

+#### Path of the Replenishing Cycle

+P: At the end of Each Preparation Phase, regain health equal to the amount of Paths you've learned.

+0+: _Slow_ All characters in melee range heal for the result of the dice spent on this Action.

+6+: _Quick_ Spend Hit Dice up to the amount of Paths you've learned.
+These can either be spent to heal you, or recover Ki Points.

+10+: _Lingering_, _Focus_ Treat the dice used to roll this result as though it hadn't been spent.
+While this effect is active, act as though you were in another Path, including its Passive effects.

 [^1]: Focus - Must be the first Declared usage of your Resource Dice.
 [^2]: Elusive - Any instance of damage is ignored, and instead removes a point of Elusive.
 [^3]: Unobstructed - A character is Unobstructed if you can draw a direct line from your Character to them, with nothing physically blocking this line or stopping sight.
+[^4]: Goaded - When a character is Goaded, they must target the one who Goaded them with their Actions.
+Any movement must resolve with them closer to the one who Goaded them.